apache/dolphinscheduler-website/docs/en-us/developer_guide/architecture-design.md

      - **ZooKeeper**

        The ZooKeeper service, the MasterServer and the WorkerServer nodes in the system all use the ZooKeeper for cluster management and fault tolerance.
 In addition, the system also performs event monitoring and distributed locking based on ZooKeeper.
-       We have also implemented queues based on Redis, but we hope that EasyScheduler relies on as few components as possible, so we finally removed the Redis implementation.
+       We have also implemented queues based on Redis, but we hope that DolphinScheduler relies on as few components as possible, so we finally removed the Redis implementation.

      - **Task Queue**